glennraya/xendivel/README.md

 #### Change Invoice Orientation

-Your sentence is already well-constructed, but here's a slightly refined version:

 You can also modify the orientation of the invoice; by default, it's in `portrait`.
 You can change it to `landscape` using the `orientation()` function.

 ```php